 The seitan is actually fully cooked and edible after steaming, however, the flavor and texture get way better if you follow this part.
 You could refrigerate the steamed seitan one day and bake it the next, if you like.

-If desired, score the top with a knife, cutting about ¼” deep and creating a diamond pattern.
-You could plug in some cloves for decoration if you like, but I can’t stand them so that’s why they’re not in the recipe!
+- If desired, score the top with a knife, cutting about ¼” deep and creating a diamond pattern.
+Optional: plug in some cloves for decoration if you like.

-Uncover, add another ⅓ of the glaze, and bake for 10-15 minutes, then add the remainder of the glaze and bake for a final 10 minutes or so.
+- Uncover, add another ⅓ of the glaze, and bake for 10-15 minutes, then add the remainder of the glaze and bake for a final 10 minutes or so.
+After adding the last of the glaze, you may choose to stud the top of the vegan ham with cloves for decoration, plugging a clove into the center of each diamond from the scoring.

 Carving the Seitan

-After removing from heat, let the seitan rest for 10 minutes to finish soaking up all that goodness.
+- After removing from heat, let the seitan rest for 10 minutes to finish soaking up all that goodness.
+Don't forget to remove the cloves before serving.

 What to Do With Leftovers